lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView.md

 By moving the the task of collecting the TransformerOutput to another class, the Adapter, we neatly split the application into two major components.
 The viewController generates the rows and the adapter collects the rows.

 I want to point out that both the viewController and the Adapter have other responsibilities .
 The viewController is also responsible for managing its views and and the adapter is responsible for producing cells for the table in its role as a tableViewDataSource.
-That being said, separating out the adapter from the viewcontroller is a good start to separating responsibilities.
+That being said, separating out the adapter from the viewController is a good start to separating responsibilities.
 I will leave the resolution of the other conflicting responsibilities to a future article.

 ### Three Protocols